Generators can be lifesavers, but they aren’t cheap. And to keep them operable, there are 12 generator maintenance tips

 - Shut-off valve: valves become loose and damaged from normal usage.

 If you spot an oil leak, fix the issue immediately, or replace the part.
-Don’t run your generator until you address the issue.
+Don’t run your generator until you address the leak.
 Because a leak can lead to an explosion, fire, or the escape of toxic fumes.

 #7 Check your battery

 Not all portable generators have batteries.
 But if your generator has an electric start, you need to give attention to your battery.

 For starters, if you don’t run your generator for long periods, make sure your battery is fully charged.
-And if you can, plug your battery into a trickle charger to keep it ready for emergencies.
+If possible, plug your battery into a trickle charger to keep it ready for emergencies.
 Next, if you run your generator a lot, do the following battery checks:

 Also, it’s good practice to test your battery’s voltage with a multimeter and perform a load test.
-This will let you know the health of your battery.
-You can do this check every month or so.
+This will let you know your battery’s health.
+Do this test every month or so.

 #8 Check your spark plugs

-If your generator doesn’t start, it may be because of your spark plugs.
-Damaged or dirty spark plugs won’t deliver electric current.
-So, you can’t start the combustion process through ignition.
+If your generator doesn’t start, your spark plugs may be dirty or damaged.
+So, they won’t deliver electric current to start the combustion process through ignition.

 To check your spark plugs, first, be sure your generator isn’t heated from running.
 If it’s fully cooled down, remove your spark plugs for inspection.
 If they’re dirty, clean them with a wire brush before placing them back inside your generator.

-Keep in mind, you may not always have engine starting issues when it’s time to swap out your spark plugs.
-But as a good general practice, if your air filter is overly dirty, it’s time to replace your spark plugs.
+As a good general practice, if your air filter is overly dirty, it’s probably time to replace your spark plugs.
 This despite not having engine starting issues.